-Multiple size classes of Murray Cod (Maccullochella peelii) including mature and young-of-year fish were caught in all six years (Figure 8).
-Although abundances were lower in 2022, the surveys captured a range of sizes from 5-10cm to oversize (greater than 80cm) (Figure 9).
-The largest Murray Cod recorded in 2022 was 97cm long and Murray Cod were detected at every site surveyed.
-As no Murray Cod stocking occurs in the Ovens River it is likely that a large proportion of Murray Cod are from wild spawnings.
-The abundances of Murray Cod detected, the evidence of recruitment every year, and the presence of legal and oversize fish in the system indicate that the Murray Cod population is healthy.
-The Ovens River has the highest number of fish per kilometre surveyed compared to the other NFRC rivers which targeted Murray Cod (Goulburn, Gunbower and Lindsay-Mullaroo).
+Multiple size classes of Murray Cod (Maccullochella peelii), including mature and young-of-year fish were caught in all seven years (Figure 8).
+In 2023, the surveys captured a range of sizes from 5-10 cm to oversize (> 75 cm), however, the abundances of fish less than 25 cm were low (Figure 9).
+Murray Cod were detected at every site surveyed.
+As no Murray Cod stocking occurs in the Ovens River, it is likely that a large proportion of Murray Cod are from natural recruitment.
+The abundances of Murray Cod, evidence of annual recruitment, and wide range of size classes including large adult fish indicate that the Murray Cod population is healthy in the system.
+This is supported by the fact that the Ovens River had the highest number of fish per kilometre surveyed compared to the other NFRC rivers that targeted Murray Cod (Goulburn, Gunbower and Lindsay-Mullaroo).